-It is not an overstatement to say that for many of us there is nothing (like really NOTHING) we would not do for our much-loved dogs, and that includes providing them with a regular diet of high-quality dog food.
+It is not an overstatement to say that for many of us there is nothing (really, nothing) we wouldn't do for our much-loved dogs—and that includes providing them with a regular diet of high-quality dog food.
 In fact, a healthy diet is key to a healthy, happy life for your four-footed best friend.

 So, what makes a dog food “high quality”?
 First and foremost, it has got to meet the nutritional standards set forth by the Association of American Feed Control Officials (AAFCO).
 This is essential for any dog food, says Dr. Katy J. Nelson, DVM, Chewy’s resident veterinarian.
 An easy way to be sure of that is to look on the package for the AAFCO nutritional adequacy statement.

 High quality food also has high-quality ingredients with nutritional benefits.
 Dr. Katy says to look for things like the following to ensure that the pet's nutrient requirements are met: